 Middle School pupils follow our uniquely designed curriculum which is an enhanced version of the national curriculum.
 There are two parallel classes in Year 3-5 and teachers plan collaboratively for the year group.
 While content and approach may vary slightly, every pupil covers the essential work by the end of the year.
+Middle School is for pupils in Year 3 to Year 5 aged 7 – 9 years.

 In English lessons, Middle School pupils are taught using the Talk-for-Writing strategy.
 Pupils learn fiction and non-fiction texts, through drama and role-play activities, they are taught the features of the genre of writing and grammar through these lessons.
 There is a weekly spelling lesson and test, guided reading sessions, and spelling and reading homework.